azonenberg/antikernel/README.md

 # Antikernel

 This is the new development repository for the Antikernel OS.
-Not much is here for yet, we're still working on migrating files over from the old internal repo.

 ## Project Roadmap: